 If you've completed an undergraduate course or degree at Waterloo and wish to take further courses, you should submit an Application for Re-Admission (there is no application fee for this).

 Mature, home-schooled, and GED students

 Can you apply to more than one program at Waterloo?

 Yes, you can apply to multiple programs at Waterloo except for Engineering programs.
-You may apply to only one Engineering program.
+You may apply to only one Engineering program on your OUAC applications.

 If you wish to be considered for two Engineering programs at Waterloo, choose one on your application and then use your Admission Information Form (AIF) to request consideration for a second program.

 You'll receive instructions for completing your AIF once you've applied.
 Biomedical Engineering and Software Engineering are not available as alternate choices on the AIF, so you'll need to apply directly if one of them is your main interest.